cbare/data-science-from-scratch/README.md

-# Data Science for Scratch
+# Data Science from Scratch

 Examples and hacks inspired by Joel Grus' [Data Science from Scratch][1].